lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 1. First part on **conditions and loops**.
 1. Second part on **arrays**.

+## Rehearsal

+1. Start with a **5-minutes rehearsal** on data types they know (String, Fixnum, Float, Booleans), and on variables and methods

 ## Controlling the flow

 1. The flow we know **for the moment** is: top to bottom / line-by-line.